A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Dichotomy for flow-type diffeomorphisms

 Since the conditional measures of $\mu^{cu \otimes s}$ along $\mathcal{F}^s$ are given by the Margulis system $\{m^s\}_{x\in M\setminus\Cyl^s}$, the previous proposition shows that:

 Note that $\mathcal{F}^s$ is the strong unstable foliation of $f^{-1}.$ By Proposition~\ref{prop-Ledrappier},

 \end{proof}

 { \begin{proof}[Proof of Theorem~\ref{mainthm-mme}] Let $f$ be a $C^2$ diffeomorphism of a compact manifold $M$.
-Assume that $f$ has flow type and minimal strong foliations.
+Assume that $f$ is a flow-type diffeomorphism and minimal strong foliations.
 The dilation factor $D_u$ is greater than $1$ by Lemma~\ref{lem-Dbigger}.
 By Proposition~\ref{prop:dilationentropy}, $D_u=D_s^{-1}=\exp h_\top(f)$.

 Therefore Propostion~\ref{prop-Ledrappier} shows that any ergodic MME $\mu$ with a nonpositive central exponent has unstable conditionals given by the unstable Margulis system $\{m^u_x\}_{x\in M ^u}$.